ACCESS-NRI/ILAMB-workflow/docs/source/ILAMB.md

 ilamb-tree-generator --datasets models.yml --ilamb_root $ILAMB_ROOT
 ```

-Note that you will need to remember the NCI projects that these models are originally situated, as you will need to specify them for computing jobs lateron.
+Note that in order to access these models on Gadi, you will need to join the NCI projects that are associated with the models originally paths and you will need to add these projects to the storage access keywords for [computing jobs](#submitting-a-pbs-job) lateron.

 ### ILAMB configuration file: `config.cfg`